franfafdaf/IAC_23autumn_Group17-Coursework/README.md

 ## Project Brief
 ----

 This project aims to build a reduced RISC-V RV32I Processor that is able to execute two programs, as specified in the project brief.
-Tests are taken to verify the Processor design and F1 Algorithm.
+Tests are taken to verify the processor design and F1 Algorithm.

 Two additional stretch goals are specified for advanced implementation:
 1. Pipelined RV32I design.